Help from the United Way.

 - Mental health care is often given free by partners of the United Way, as therapists, social workers, and professionals address needs.

-- Free general health care for check-ups, cancer screenings, immunizations, flue shots, and other medical conditions.
+- Free general health checkups for check-ups, cancer screenings, immunizations, flue shots, and other medical conditions.

-- Prescription drug assistance programs, discount cards, vouchers, from charities, the government, or pharmaceutical companies.
+- Prescription drug assistance programs, RX discount cards, vouchers, from charities, the government, or pharmaceutical companies.

 - Details on applying for Medicaid, Medicare, SSI disability, CHIP (for teenagers), and getting affordable or free health insurance policies.